Note: I may earn money or products from the companies, products, or links mentioned in this post.

 2. Purchase a Gig

-When purchasing your gig, some people will have what is called, “Gig Extra’s.”
+When you purchase a gig, some people will have what is called, “Gig Extras.”
 These are extra services that you can buy along with the main gig.
 They are not mandatory, but ways for the seller to make a little more money, and for the buyer to get more to suit their needs.

 3. Rate and Review Services

-Once the seller has delivered your service, Fiverr will ask you to rate them on three different areas:
+Once the seller has delivered your service, Fiverr will ask you to rate them in three different areas:

 You may also be asked to leave a review.
 It doesn’t have to be paragraphs long, just a sentence or two describing why you enjoyed working with the seller and how much you enjoyed their work.
 The seller will then be able to rate you and how you interacted during the process.